 In the above example, the expectation (efficiency) is described and is measurable (10% and 8%.)
 By including this verbiage in the scope, it makes it clear to both parties, buyer and seller, as to what the goal is and, later, how to test it to make sure said goal was met.
 It is fair to both parties and will help avoid discrepancies in the future, as well as potential claims, should there be a disagreement as to what was planned.
 In other words, we are trying to avoid using the term “I had assumed…” For example, if a client says, I had assumed the improvement in efficiency would also include a metric for quality, such as “a decrease in generating faulty products of 10% or more.”
 Although the latter requirement makes sense and would be advantageous, if it was not included in the scope, then it was never a part of it.

-The point of writing a great scope of services is not to later dig one’s heels in, or be flexible, or take a strong stand using the scope as contract language in order to avoid doing extra work, which, as we all know, is the best way to lose clients, but rather it is meant to protect both parties and ensure that the correct information is provided to all the stakeholders, which does not only include the client, but also the project team, vendors, suppliers, and other key stakeholders.
+The point of writing a vast scope of services is not to later dig one’s heels in, or be flexible, or take a firm stand using the scope as contract language to avoid doing extra work, which, as we all know, is the best way to lose clients.
+Still, rather it is meant to protect both parties and ensure that the correct information is provided to all the stakeholders, which does include not only the client, but also the project team, vendors, suppliers, and other key stakeholders.